m2cci-garciacp/Worms/README.md

 TODO
 f
-Arsdftistic creditdsfesfs are addreserzrfsdsed to Team 17.
+Artistic credits are addres to Team 17.